-“The collection of pus then grows and stretches the skin or through lining of the anus.
+“The collection of pus grows and stretches the skin through the lining of the anus.
 Thus a connection is formed between the skin and anus.
 Surgery to drain away the pus may also leave a small channel behind.
-This is known as anal fistula.
-An anal fistula may cause bleeding and discharge when passing motion and can be painful.
+This is known as an anal fistula, and it may cause bleeding and discharge when passing motion, and can be painful.”

 Common symptoms of anal fistula include: